-What do you do if you want a copy of the official Latin bible, the Vulgate?
+What do you do if you want a reading copy of the traditional Catholic Latin bible, the Vulgate?
+The unwary purchaser may easily end up with something unsuitable.

 First, some necessary background.

-The Vulgate was created by St Jerome out of a mass of earlier “old Latin” translations, of variable quality, complete with a preface to many of the books.
+The original Vulgate Latin bible was created by St Jerome in the 5th century out of a mass of earlier “old Latin” translations, of variable quality, complete with a preface to many of the books.
 It was then transmitted by copying down the centuries, becoming the standard medieval bible in the west, and the source for a vast amount of Dark Age and Medieval writing.
 Along the way it acquired a certain amount of copyist errors – I have no idea what these are – and it also acquired punctuation and other forms of reader helps.
 At the counter-reformation, with the arrival of printing, the Catholic church felt the need for an official text.
 After Pope Sixtus V made some clumsy attempts at this, Pope Clement VIII produced four editions: in 1590, 1592, 1593 and 1598.
 The last of these is referred to as the “Clementine Vulgate”.
 This was the official version of the Bible in the Catholic Church until 1979.
+This is what you probably want.

 There is a copy of this edition at Google Books here.
 Here is Genesis 1:11 in that volume, where “juxta” is still printed as “iuxta”.